 So, how much calcium does your child need?
 Below is a quick breakdown by age:

 Calcium can be found in a variety of foods.
 Dairy products are particularly rich sources.
-Below is a sampling of calcium rich foods:
+Below is a list of calcium rich foods:

 |Food||Mg of Calcium|